Happy birthday to Luis Ocaña, who was born on June 9, 1945, and died on May 20, 1994.

-However, perhaps the only thing Ocaña had more of than great spirit was bad luck, whereby injury or illness forced him on many occasions to abandon major races like the Tour de France.
+Perhaps, however the only thing Ocaña had more of than great spirit was bad luck, wherein injury or illness often forced him on many occasions to abandon major races like the Tour de France.

-Ocaña finally triumphed in 1973 French Grand Tour in 1973, beating Bernard Thevenet of France and Jose Manuel Fuente of Spain.
+Ocaña finally triumphed in the Tour de France in 1973, beating Bernard Thevenet of France and Jose Manuel Fuente of Spain.

-Still, the cycling world was critical of his victory, since Merckx did not ride in that year’s Tour de France, instead choosing to race in the Vuelta a Espana and the Giro d’Italia, for which he won.
+Still, the cycling world was critical of his victory, since Merckx did not ride in that year’s French Grand Tour, instead choosing to race in the Vuelta a Espana and the Giro d’Italia, for which he won.

 Prior to that, Ocaña won the 1970 Vuelta a Espana, fending-off challenges from Augustin Tamames of Spain and Herman Van Springel of Belgium.

 Ocaña was born in Priego, Cuenca, Spain, but his family later moved to Mont-de-Marsan, France in 1957.

 It was there that the young Ocaña took up racing with a local club, which eventually led to him turning professional in 1968 with the Spanish Fagor team and winning the Spanish National Road Championship title that same season.